 An idea came flashing.
 Perhaps instead of my ponderous and not very amusing idea to outline the conundrums and frustrations I face in my profession, I could instead, a la Julie Powell who made her way through every recipe in Julia Child’s, Mastering the Art of French Cooking, start cooking and blogging my way through Bittman’s vegetarian bible.
 Page 38, the first page of actual recipes–simple green salad.
 Sounds easy enough, but there are then three sub-recipes for greek, lyonnaise, and endive salad.
 Would I have to prepare all of those too?
 That could really slow things down if I had to get to page 907.
 Should I call it Elyn and Mark?
 Would it take me three years or four?
-These seem like rightful dilemmas.
-Do they not?
+These seem like rightful dilemmas, do they not?

 By the next morning’s dawn, reality came slapping me in the face.
 6:30 am.
-Bleary-eyed and making my daughter’s avocado, cheese and spinach sandwich for lunch.
-NPR reporter in lighthearted radio voice informs me that 84% of parents fed their kid (ages 2-11) fast food in the past week according to a new report published by the Yale University’s Rudd Center for Food Policy and Obesity.
-I grabbed for the closest writing implements…pen and paper napkin.
-Here’s what I hastily got: advertising geared to children by fast food companies has increased 34% since 2003; despite the increased availability of healthier options, 80% of diners(?) are given french fries automatically; marketing promises have not been kept; something about apple dippers(?) and many kids meals still tally up to 1400 calories.
+Bleary-eyed and making my daughter’s avocado, cheese and spinach sandwich for lunch, an NPR reporter in lighthearted radio voice informs me that 84% of parents fed their kid (ages 2-11) fast food in the past week according to a new report published by the Yale University’s Rudd Center for Food Policy and Obesity.
+I grabbed for the closest writing implements–pen and paper napkin.
+Here’s what I hastily got down: advertising geared to children by fast food companies has increased 34% since 2003; despite the increased availability of healthier options, 80% of diners are given french fries automatically; marketing promises have not been kept; something about apple dippers; and, many kids meals still tally up to 1400 calories.

 Oh boy, another day at the office.
 But, I wasn’t even at the office yet.
 By the time I did arrive, a co-worker had forwarded me additional gory details of the report in a Wall Street Journal article.
 The reality is though, I don’t need to read such reports.
 The data presents itself to me on an almost daily basis.
-By 10:45 a 13-year-old girl weighing 284 lbs. and with frighteningly high insulin levels portending diabetes was sitting before me.
+By 10:45, a 13-year-old girl weighing 284 lbs. and with frighteningly high insulin levels portending diabetes was sitting before me.
 There I was outlining the grim details to this middle schooler and her mom.
 They got it.
 They weren’t idiots.
-But, they (and me) were up against some heavy outside forces–including billions of advertising dollars.
-And that is a big part of my dilemma.
+But, they were up against some heavy outside forces–including billions of advertising dollars.
+So am I. And that is a big part of my dilemma.

-So, for now I will assign the Bittman project to the back burner.
+So, for now, I will assign the Bittman project to the back burner.
 I have other work to do, other people’s stories to tell and other battles to fight.
 Perhaps best for the moment, I can just gently heave over a copy of Mr. Bittman’s book to this family.
 It could serve as both a nutritional guide and exercise weight in one.
 Now there’s a marketing idea.
 Diet and exercise.
 That’s all it takes, right?

 In health, Elyn